$SU(\infty)$ Quantum Gravity and Cosmology: Dynamics of Subsystems

-Coefficients of traces of symmetry generators in (\ref{yminvarsub}) can be called {\it fields}, because they depend on continuous parameters $x \in \Xi$.
-But, they do not need to be quantized, because by construction the effective Lagrangian $\lm_{U_s}$ presents the lowest order interactions of a quantum system.
+The coefficients of the traces in (\ref{yminvarsub}) can be called ``fields'' because they depend on continuous parameters $x \in \Xi$.
+But they do not need to be quantized because, by construction, the effective Lagrangian ${\mathcal L}_{U_s}$ presents the lowest-order interactions of a quantum system.
 They should rather be considered as probability distributions.
-It is evidently trivial to change this quantum mechanical interpretation to a QFT one, see appendices of~\cite{hourisqgrym}.
-A QFT description would be more useful for formulating interactions as a scattering problem, useful for testing the model in high energy colliders.
-It is important to remind that like all Yang-Mills theories, \sqgr~as a QFT is renormalizable.
-This is a crucial criteria for any QGR candidate model and the main point of failure of many of them.
-Several other issues such as: parity (P), charge conjugate (C), and CP symmetries, and possibility of their breaking by adding a topological term to the Lagrangian (\ref{yminvarsub}), and possibility of the existence of an {\it $\suinf$ axion} are discussed in~\cite{hourisqgr}.
+It is evidently trivial to change this quantum mechanical interpretation to a QFT one; see the appendices in~\cite{hourisqgrym}.
+A QFT description would be more useful for formulating interactions as a scattering problem, which is useful for testing the model in a high-energy collider setting.
+It is important to remind readers that, like all Yang--Mills theories, as a QFT, \sqgr~is renormalizable.
+This is a crucial criterion for any QGR candidate model and the main point of failure for many of them.
+Several other topics, such as parity (P), charge conjugate (C), CP symmetries, the possibility of their breaking by adding a topological term to the Lagrangian (\ref{yminvarsub}), and the possibility of the existence of an ``$\suinf$-axion'', are discussed in~\cite{hourisqgr}.

-\section{Classical limit of gravity}
+\section{Classical Limit of Gravity}

-The universal representation of $\suinf$ by all subsystems and their interaction through this symmetry according to the Lagrangian $\lm_{U_s}$ make $\suinf$ Yang-Mills a good candidate for the formulation of quantum gravity, except that according to observations, in particular the recent detections of gravitational waves, the mediator of classical gravity is a spin-2 field.
-This is in clear contradiction with Yang-Mills gauge theories, in which the gauge field is a spin-1 field.
-In this section we demonstrate that if quantum properties of $\suinf$-Yang-Mills are not detectable by the observer - the case we call the classical limit of \sqgr~- its effects would be perceived as classical gravity formulated according to the Einstein general relativity\footnote{A historical parallel is the sigma model with mesons as mediators of strong nuclear interaction.
-Before the discovery of Quantum Chromo-Dynamics (QCD), it was the favorite model because experiments did not have sufficient energy and resolution to detect the internal structure of mesons and baryons.}.
+The universal representation of $\suinf$ by all subsystems and their interaction through this symmetry according to the Lagrangian ${\mathcal L}_{U_s}$ make $\suinf$ Yang--Mills a good candidate for the formulation of quantum gravity, except that, according to observations (in particular, the recent detections of gravitational waves), the mediator of classical gravity is a spin-2 field.
+This is in clear contradiction with Yang--Mills gauge theories, in which the gauge field is a spin-1 field.
+In this section, we demonstrate that, if the quantum properties of $\suinf$-Yang--Mills are not detectable by the observer ---the case we call the classical limit of \sqgr---its effects would be perceived as classical gravity formulated according to the Einstein general relativity.
+A historical parallel of such misperception due to the lack of resolution is the sigma model for strong nuclear interaction, in which mesons are the mediator particles.
+Before the discovery of the Quantum Chromo-Dynamics (QCD), the sigma model was the favorite because experiments did not have sufficient energy or resolution to detect the internal structure of mesons and baryons.